GlaDos28/mere/README.md

 console.log(mere.getArgCheck()); /* return 1 === mere.NOT_MORE */

-/* if argument number must equal with the formal argument number (or an Error occured) */ mere.setArgCheck(mere.MUST_EQUAL);
+/* if argument number must equal with the formal argument number (or an Error occurred) */ mere.setArgCheck(mere.MUST_EQUAL);

-/* if argument number must not be more than the formal argument number (or an Error occured) */ mere.setArgCheck(mere.NOT_MORE); /* the default setting */
+/* if argument number must not be more than the formal argument number (or an Error occurred) */ mere.setArgCheck(mere.NOT_MORE); /* the default setting */

-/* if argument number must not be less than the formal argument number (or an Error occured) */ mere.setArgCheck(mere.NOT_LESS);
+/* if argument number must not be less than the formal argument number (or an Error occurred) */ mere.setArgCheck(mere.NOT_LESS);

 /* if We don't want to think about argument number mismatch */ mere.setArgCheck(mere.NO_CHECK);

+/* if we want to throw Error when make() attempts to return a Promise  */ mere.setMakeReturnPromiseAllowed(true); /* the default setting is false */

+/* clear all string bindings */
+mere.clearTasks();
 ```

 ### Examples